The management of civil parking enforcement within the County of Devon by the Council will:

 Your absolute priority is to enforce against all vehicles that you come across in the same way as everyone else.
 The guidelines and processes in this document should be followed in all circumstances and it is not acceptable to deviate for any reason.

-If during your patrol you encounter a situation that you believe to be unique and not detailed in this document or guidance within ‘Teams’, you should get in touch with a supervisor.
+If during your patrol you encounter a situation which you believe to be unique and not detailed in this document, or guidance within Microsoft Teams, you should get in touch with a supervisor.
 If this is found to be the case, a process will be developed and added to an updated version of this document.

 An individual enforcement officer has no discretion whilst on patrol.
 We will incorporate any grace periods and other assurances into these guidelines.

-We cannot stress how important it is that all enforcement officers operate consistently and deal with each situation in the same manner as one another.
+We cannot stress how important it is that all CEOs operate consistently and deal with each situation in the same manner as one another.

-The performance element of the one-to-one also benchmarks each individual’s performance against these consistent standards and agrees actions as required.
+These will be monthly during probation and bi-monthly thereafter.
+The performance element of the one-to-one also benchmarks individuals’ performance against these consistent standards and agrees actions as required.
 A copy of the standards reviewed in the one-to-one are in appendix ii.

-A copy of this document is available on the ‘General’ Microsoft Team channel used by CEOs and we expect that it will regularly be referred to in order to ensure that there is a consistent approach.
+A copy of this document is available on the ‘General’ Microsoft Teams channel used by CEOs, and we expect that it will be referred to regularly to ensure that there is a consistent approach.

-When an officer encounters a vehicle that is in contravention, they should immediately log it in their handheld computer to begin an observation.
+When an officer encounters a vehicle that is in contravention, they should immediately log it in their handheld computer to begin an observation, with the exception of codes with no observation period, as this would result in an instant ticket, which should be written into the handheld but not entered until necessary.
 This should be the case regardless of occupants or any conversation that may occur.

 Once a vehicle has been observed you should attempt to engage any driver or passengers present in conversation.
 You should take additional care if a passenger appears to be vulnerable in any way, for example, a child.

-Even if you have already had a conversation with a driver, you must offer them one final opportunity to move once the observation has elapsed before you issue a PCN.
+Even if you have already had a conversation with a driver, you must offer them one final opportunity to move once the observation has elapsed before you issue a penalty charge notice.

-If you are patrolling a busy location where there are multiple cars parked, for example, in a loading bay, then you should observe all these vehicles on the handheld before starting to have discussions with any present occupants.
+If you are patrolling a busy location where there are multiple cars parked, for example, in a loading bay, then you should begin observing all these vehicles on the handheld before starting to have discussions with any present occupants.

-Under these circumstances, you follow the process of issuing a PCN, unless before you issue the PCN the vehicle is moved, or you personally witness exemptible activity.
+Under these circumstances, you follow the process of issuing a penalty charge notice (PCN), unless before you issue the PCN the vehicle is moved, or you personally witness exemptible activity.

 PCNs should be attached to a vehicle when possible.
 There are three standard locations for this.

-On a motorcycle, you should wrap the PCN around the left handlebar grip.
+On a motorcycle, you should wrap the PCN around the left handlebar grip only.
+You may use elastic bands to help secure the PCN.

 If you have seen or spoken to the driver you need to make a relevant note in your handheld.